-

 Heart disease.
 According to the American Heart Association, A, B, and AB blood types are associated with a greater risk of heart attack due to coronary artery disease than type O blood.
 In particular, people with AB blood appear to have the highest risk.
 These blood types have also been linked to higher rates of clotting disorders, which is likely related.

-Stroke. recent study found that people with blood type A were slightly more likely to have a stroke before the age of 60 than people with blood type O. More research is needed to determine what might be causing this connection, but the researchers suggest it might have to do with how different blood types contribute to clotting factors.
+Stroke.
+A recent study found that people with blood type A were slightly more likely to have a stroke before the age of 60 than people with blood type O. More research is needed to determine what might be causing this connection, but the researchers suggest it might have to do with how different blood types contribute to clotting factors.

 Mosquitoes and malaria.
 In lab experiments, mosquitoes seem to prefer feeding on people with type O blood, although other genetic factors also play a part.
 Fortunately, having type O blood helps protect people from the most severe effects of malaria, a mosquito-borne disease.